thuyanduong-flatiron/lecture-starter-code/Mod3/03-Scope-Callbacks-Iterators/README.md

 - Scope Chain
 - Lexical Scoping (where a function is written, NOT where it is invoked)

-## Functions and the Execution Stack
 - tells the JavaScript engine where in the program we are

-# Review How to write Functions

 # Callbacks
 - passing functions as variables into other functions